embed2scale/NeuCo-Bench/README.md

 ## Creating Embeddings

 Generate embeddings and save them as CSV files.
-Example scripts in examples/ illustrate the required format and provide two baseline methods: Simple Averaging and embeddings from a pretrained FM (DINO backbone).
+Example scripts in `examples/` illustrate the required format and provide two baseline methods: Averaging Baseline (Bilinear interpolation and averaging of the modalities) and downsampled embeddings from a pretrained FM (DINO ViT pretrained on SSL4EO).

 To ensure consistent benchmarking, all methods should use the same embedding dimension.
 We set the embedding size to 1024-dim during the 2025 CVPR EARTHVISION Challenge.